 How Growth Rates Impact P/E Ratios

 Earnings growth rates have a big influence on P/E ratios.
-That's because companies that grow earnings per share quickly will rapidly increase the 'E' in the equation.
-That means unless the share price increases, the P/E will reduce in a few years.
+Earnings growth means that in the future the 'E' will be higher.
+Therefore, even if you pay a high multiple of earnings now, that multiple will become lower in the future.
 A lower P/E should indicate the stock is cheap relative to others -- and that may attract buyers.

-FLSmidth's 108% EPS improvement over the last year was like bamboo growth after rain; rapid and impressive.
-And earnings per share have improved by 19% annually, over the last three years.
+FLSmidth's 59% EPS improvement over the last year was like bamboo growth after rain; rapid and impressive.
+Even better, EPS is up 27% per year over three years.
 So you might say it really deserves to have an above-average P/E ratio.

 Remember: P/E Ratios Don't Consider The Balance Sheet